dinhanhthi/vite-react-ts-tailwind-starter/README.md

 # ⚡ vite-react-ts-tailwind-starter

-A starter to quickly make a playground for a React app.
+A starter to quickly create a playground for a React app.
+It includes preconfigured ESLint, Prettier, and VSCode settings.

 ## ✨ Tech specs